 - Running sessions for parents

-- Include awareness around grooming as part of their curriculum
+- Including awareness of grooming as part of their curriculum

 - Identifying with parents and children how they can be safeguarded against grooming.